-In the second scenario, depicted in Fig. 13b, a person moved the block whenever the robot attempted to pick it up during the first 60 seconds of task execution.
-After 60 seconds, this trickery ended and conditions became normal, which led to the robot completing the task in time.
-Although the robot would have been unable to successfully complete the task had the trickery continued, the alignment-only predictor still predicted a probability of success for the first 60 seconds for two reasons.
-First, the initial conditions were outside the robot's training data.
-Second, a key assumption checker, one designed to detect a non-stationary world, did not operate according to specification.
+checker, one designed to detect a nonstationary world, did not operate according to specification.
 Thus, the alignment checkers were not able to identify assumption violations and the resulting alignment-only predictor inaccurately predicted success.
-The progress-only predictor performed better because the trickery impacted robot performance resulting in re-attempts and/or failures to pick up the block(s).
-Thus, both the progress-only and the combined predictors figured out that the robot would fail at the task with high probability by about 30-40 seconds into the mission.
-When the human stopped moving the blocks away from the robot, the robot successfully completed the task less than 100 seconds later but the progress-only predictor was slow to detect the changed circumstances, while the combined checker adapted its predictions more quickly.
+The progress-only predictor performed better because the trickery impacted robot performance resulting in reattempts and/or failures to pick up the block(s).
+Thus, both the progress-only and the combined predictors figured out that the robot would fail at the task with high probability by about 30-40 s into the mission.
+When the human stopped moving the blocks away from the robot, the robot successfully completed the task less than 100 s later but the progress-only predictor was slow to detect the changed circumstances, while the combined checker adapted its predictions more quickly.